-If you can’t make it down this bank holiday weekend, however, there’s no need to fret—the East Bristol Brewery Trail will return on the August bank holiday weekend (August 23 & 24).
-You’ll also be pleased to hear that many of the breweries’ taprooms remain open during the summer months.
-But it’s also one of only a handful of times Good Chemistry Taproom will open.
+If you can’t make it down this bank holiday weekend, however, there’s no need to fret—you’ll be pleased to hear that many of the breweries’ taprooms will open for the remainder of the summer.
+BUT it’s one of only a handful of times Good Chemistry Taproom will open this year.

 The East Bristol Brewery Trail: